openpnp/openpnp/ReferencePushPullFeeder.md

 * One click setup from the second feeder.
 * Handles geometric transformations for all the relevant settings (allows cloning settings from a “west” to a “south” feeder, for instance).

-## Basic Setup
+## Video

 There is a video documenting the most important setup steps.
 You can watch this to get going and get a first impression.
 However, some steps aren't covered so you should come back to this page to fill in the missing details.
 Also note that the 3D-printed feeder featured in the video is just one example standing in for a wide variety of possible feeder hardware designs.
 Any feeder requiring any type of motion actuation (lever, knob, push, drag, etc. pp.) is supported.

 https://youtu.be/5QcJ2ziIJ14

+## Reuse of Settings

+The settings described in the following sections are numerous and it may sound like hard work to setup a single feeder.
+However most of these settings are fine to be left on the defaults, and the few exceptions must only be visited once, for the first feeder of a certain tape specification.
+The settings will subsequently be automatically cloned to the next feeder.
+See [[Clone Setting|ReferencePushPullFeeder#clone-settings]].

-### General Settings
+## General Settings

 ![General Settings](https://user-images.githubusercontent.com/9963310/94363615-af9f2f80-00c3-11eb-9688-5385838f3a6a.png)

 The General Settings are as for every other feeder.
-However, because we will be using OCR to detect the right part, we just leave this on the default.
+However, because we will be using OCR to detect the right part, we just leave it alone now.

-### Locations
+## Locations

 ![Locations](https://user-images.githubusercontent.com/9963310/94363743-c09c7080-00c4-11eb-96ff-474db04ceb34.png)